Just because something is natural doesn't mean it's good for your skin.

 1. Unfractionated coconut oil

 We talked about the difference between fractionated and unfractionated coconut oil in this post.
 Briefly, fractionated coconut oil is a form of the oil that has had the long-chain fatty acids removed via hydrolysis and steam distillation.
 Just this one change makes the oil liquid at room temperature and extends the product’s shelf life.
 It also makes it a lighter oil that is less likely to clog pores.
-Heavier oils rich in fatty acids are wonderful moisturizers, but they can be irritating for sensitive skin.
+Heavier oils rich in fatty acids are wonderful moisturizers, but they can be irritating for sensitive skin, which is why some people wonder if coconut oil causes acne.

 2. Cocoa butter